22.4.1969 – 23.9.2020

 There are 2 full size all weather cricket nets for use by all members.

-The adult teams plays on Saturdays in the West Sussex Invitation League and on Sundays against local sides.
+The adult teams plays on Saturdays in the West Sussex Invitation League.
 Junior members of the Club play in the Sussex West Area and in the Sussex Junior Cricket Festival in August.
 We try to arrange games for all age groups depending on numbers.

 All home games and outdoor practice sessions take place at the Delling Lane Ground.